 That just left Harriett and Jane behind in England.
 They sailed together on the Canadian Pacific Atlantic Line's SS Montrose departing Liverpool on 27 April 1923 disembarking at Montreal.
 Harriett was aged 17 and Jane 20.
 They gave their nearest relative in the country of departure as Mrs Neale, presumably aunt Annie, whose address was shown as 3 Cambridge Avenue, Manchester.
 Interestingly, they gave their intended final destination as Kiowa, Elbert County, Colorado where we think brother Robert was living.

-This article has been inspired by a letter we have received from Ken Black, a descendant of the John Pinder, and by the wealth of information that Ken subsequently sent us.
+This article has been inspired by a letter we have received from Ken Black, a direct descendant of John E. G. Pinder's grandfather Robert Pinder and Robert's son Edward Pinder, and by the wealth of information that Ken subsequently sent to us.
 We have attempted to replicate Ken's research.
 Any error you may find, therefore, is entirely our own.